codewinsdotcom/PostgresClientKit/Docs/troubleshooting.md

 ## Cursor is unexpectedly closed

 The deinitializers of `Connection`, `Statement`, and `Cursor` call `close()` on instances of those types.
-This is normally a convenient way to ensure Postgres resources are released, but can have unexpected side effects, particular for `Statement`.
+This is normally a convenient way to ensure Postgres resources are released, but can have unexpected side effects, particularly for `Statement`.
 For example:

 ```swift
 // Perform a first SQL command.